Featured

 *Welcome, Welcome!*

 Welcome to our little corner of the world!
-I’m Heidi, I’m married to Kit, we have six little ones keeping us busy ranging in ages from 22 down through 13.
-They’re adorable and amazing and wonderful!
+I’m Heidi, I’m married to Kit, we have six kids who are now teens and young adults and all but one are taller than me.

 In 2005 our third child decided to show up four months early at a whopping 22 ounces and give us a good scare.
 This blog was created to keep family and friends updated through our 4 months in the hospital.
 You can read a bit about his NICU story here.
 He started a wish list of places he would like to see and things he would like to do before his eyesight declines further, an anticipated complication due to his early arrival.